-The Red Hot Jazz Archive calls Johnny Dodds one of he greatest clarinetists of the 1920s.
-The site says that two other greats of the day — Sidney Bechet and Jimmie Noone — had better technique, but Dodds had a soulful and bluesy style that made up for the any shortcomings.
+The Red Hot Jazz Archive calls Johnny Dodds one of the greatest clarinetists of the 1920s.
+The site says that two other greats of the day — Sidney Bechet and Jimmie Noone — had better technique, but Dodds had a soulful and bluesy style that made up for any shortcomings.

 Wikipedia notes that Dodds played alto sax as well as clarinet.
 The site, as usual, provides a well done bio.
-Dodds — which the site says is pronounced “dots” — was born in 1892 in Waveland, MS but moved to New Orleans as a youth.
+Dodds — which the site says is pronounced “dots” — was born in 1892 in Waveland, Mississippi and moved to New Orleans as a youth.
 He later lived in Chicago.
 He didn’t record during the 1930s due to poor health and died in 1940.
 His brother, Warren (Baby) Dodds, was an influential drummer.

 Above is “Melancholy” and below is “After You’ve Gone.”
 The Daily Music Break has posted on Louis Armstrong on many occasions, including here, here and here.
 The site also has posted on Jelly Roll Morton and Sidney Bechet.